huggingface/accelerate/docs/source/basic_tutorials/troubleshooting.md

 `torch.distributed` performing a `gather` operation, which requires that tensors have the **exact same shape** across all processes.
 When the tensor shapes don't match, you will experience handing code, and eventually hit a timeout exception.

 If you suspect this to be the case, use Accelerate's operational debug mode to immediately catch the issue.

-### Accelerate's operational debug mode

 The recommended way to enable Accelerate's operational debug mode is during `accelerate config` setup.
 Alternative ways to enable debug mode are: